sapegin/washingcode-book/manuscript/100_Code_style.md

 Now the `return` statement is more noticeable.

-Of course, there are worse ways of writing code:
+As usual, there are worse ways to write code:

 <!-- function test(pizza) { -->